List of Australia One Day International cricket records: Result records

 A ODI match is won when one side has scored more runs than the total runs scored by the opposing side during their innings.
 If both sides have completed their allocated innings and the side that fielded last has the higher number of runs, it is known as a win by runs.
 This indicates the number of runs that they had scored more than the opposing side.
 If the side batting last wins the match, it is known as a win by wickets, indicating the number of wickets that were still to fall.

 Greatest win margins (by runs)

-The greatest winning margin by runs in ODI cricket was India's victory over Sri Lanka at the Greenfield International Stadium in Thiruvananthapuram in January 2023 where the hosts won by a margin of 317 runs.
-This eclipsed New Zealand's victory over Ireland by 290 runs during the 2008 Associates Tri-Series in Scotland.
-The next largest victory was Australia's defeat of Afghanistan during the 2015 World Cup by 275 runs.
+The greatest winning margin by runs in ODIs was England's victory over South Africa by 342 runs in the third and final ODI of South Africa's 2025 tour of England.
+Australia's largest victory was over the Netherlands during the 2023 World Cup by 309 runs.

 Greatest win margins (by 10 wickets)

-Australia have won a ODI match by a margin of 10 wickets on 5 occasions, the most recent being against India in January 2020.
+Australia have won an ODI match by a margin of 10 wickets on 5 occasions, the most recent being against India in January 2020.